 People who sleep hot need a cooling mattress that’s designed to promote airflow and maintain proper temperature regulation.
 In this guide, we’ll go over

-There are certain mattress materials that are known to be more cooling than others.
-The best cooling materials for hot sleepers include
+There are certain mattress materials that are known to be more breathable than others.
+The best cooling materials for hot sleepers include: